Process

 Closeout

-Once you reach out, we review the request, confirm fit, and follow up to talk through scope, location, timing, and project goals.
-If it makes sense to keep moving, we map the next step from there.
+Once you reach out, we read what you sent, confirm fit on our end, and follow up to talk scope, location, timing, and goals.
+If it still makes sense, we map out what happens next.

 • Scope and location reviewed quickly